Updated August 16, 2021.

 Why make a gluebook?

-It’s a quick and easy way to get started making an art journal.
-Since all you need is some ephemera, a gluestick, and scissors– plus a notebook– it doesn’t take much money or effort to start doing.
-Artists or any age or skill set can make a gluebook!
+Since all you need is some ephemera, a gluestick, and scissors– plus a notebook– it doesn’t take much money to start making one.
+Even a $1 notebook and $0.50 gluestick from the Dollar Tree would work!

-What do you put in a gluebook?
+What goes in a gluebook?

 You can use paper things from around your house, photos or images you’ve printed from online resources, or even scrapbook paper and professionally-printed ephemera.

-Some ideas:
+Some gluebook ephemera ideas:

 - magazine pages or clippings